RhagoletisTeam/Summer_Research_Plans/2018_summer_plan.md

 In the future, we'd like to take expand on this project by:

 1. Dissecting out further the relationship between host and parasitoids.
-This would involve
+    * This would involve more heavily sampling haws (as they have better infection frequency).
+        * Grant and Lansing sites
+    * Glen Hood suggests we need to sample later, such as fruit on the ground if we want more parasitoids.

+2. Increasing sample size to determine differences between host races in biological rhythms.
+    * Collect Grant and Lansing Sites

+Proposed Collection numbers

+* Apple = ~1000 larvae
+* Haw = ~ 2000 larvae

 ------